 The identity validation for an internal CM is carried out by HR processes.
-Following the hiring process, a user account is created on the Banque de France identity management system.
-The CM must then use this user account to authenticate any certificate request.
+Following the hiring process, a user account is created on the Banque de France identity management system, and the CM is equipped with an agent badge on which authentication and signature certificates issued by "Banque de France AC v3 ID Forte" CA are generated.
+The CM must then use his user account, or his agent badge, to authenticate any certificate request or any revocation request.